Hyperelliptic curves, the scanning map, and moments of families of quadratic L-functions: Recollections on moduli of surfaces

-\begin{para}The definition of \S\ref{slightly better definition} is philosophically the ``right'' one, but it has its own set of problems.
-First of all, the categories $D_{g,n}$ are not small (but this is easily remedied).
-More annoyingly, the collection $\{D_{g,n}\}$ does not form a modular operad in a $1$-category, but in a $2$-category (or rather a $(2,1)$-category) --- that is, gluing of surfaces is not strictly associative, only associative up to a canonical natural equivalence.\footnote{This has nothing to do with topology: even on the level of the underlying sets we do not have associativity.
+\begin{para}The definitions of \S\ref{slightly better definition} or \S\ref{stack of surface bundles} are philosophically ``correct'', but still have some problems.
+First of all, the category $D_{g,n}$ is not small, so its classifying space has a proper class of points.
+Secondly, the collection $\{D_{g,n}\}$ does not form a modular operad in a $1$-category, but in a $2$-category (or rather a $(2,1)$-category) --- that is, gluing of surfaces is not strictly associative, only associative up to a canonical natural equivalence.\footnote{This has nothing to do with topology: even on the level of the underlying sets we do not have associativity.
 Compare the fact that $(X\sqcup Y) \sqcup Z$ is not strictly equal to $X \sqcup (Y \sqcup Z)$, for sets $X$, $Y$ and $Z$.} This means that the classifying spaces $\{BD_{g,n}\}$ only form a topological modular operad up to coherent homotopy.
-Now in principle one could bite the bullet and work with such a relaxed homotopical notion of modular operad, as in Hackney--Robertson--Yau \cite{hry}, or by defining a modular operad as in Costello \cite{costello-moduli}, as a strong symmetric monoidal functor out of a category of graphs; such a definition makes sense equally well for modular operads in a higher category.
+The same issue arises with \S\ref{stack of surface bundles}, since stacks only form a $(2,1)$-category.
+One can get around explicitly working with 2-categories by defining a modular operad as in Costello \cite{costello-moduli}, as a strong symmetric monoidal functor out of a category of graphs; via the (monoidal) Grothendieck construction \cite{monoidalgrothendieck}, a modular operad in $\mathsf{Cat}$ or $\mathsf{Grpd}$ can then be defined as a certain fibered category over a category of graphs.
+An analogous construction works for operads in stacks.
 However, we will in practice instead give ourselves the freedom of replacing the spaces $M_g^n$ by another convenient model as we please.
 For example, in order for $\coprod_{g \geq 0} M_g^1$ to be an algebra over the standard framed little disk operad, one may define $M_g^1$ to be the space of smoothly embedded genus $g$ surfaces in $\mathbb D \times \R^\infty$ (where $\mathbb D$ denotes the standard unit disk), with boundary $\partial \mathbb D \times \{0\}$, such that the surface is tangent to infinite order to the standard disk $\mathbb D \times \{0\}$ along the boundary.
 Another natural way to obtain a genuine topological modular operad, due to Tillmann \cite{tillmann-detects}, is to fix once and for all an ``atomic'' pair of pants $P$, and replace the category $D_{g,n}$ with the full subcategory whose objects are those finitely many surfaces that can be built by gluing $P$ to itself in all possible ways.
 This collection $\{D_{g,n}\}$ is a modular operad in the $1$-category of small categories and functors (but no natural transformations), and taking classifying spaces yields a genuine topological modular operad.
 If we want to include also surfaces for which $2g-2+n \leq 0$ then we need to include in addition an ``atomic'' disk as a building block.
 Many such workarounds have been considered in the literature, too many to mention them all. \end{para}